A Onetime “High-Society” Church That Learned To Welcome Those on the Margins

 - 1933 President Roosevelt returns to St. Thomas’ for worship

-- 1936 Dr. Smith retires; the Rev. Howard Sargent Wilkinson called.
+- 1936 Dr. Smith retires; the Rev. Howard Sargent Wilkinson is called

-- 1947 Dr. Wilkinson retires; the Rev. Harold Sedgwick called.
+- 1947 Dr. Wilkinson retires; the Rev. Harold Sedgwick is called

-- 1952 President Harry S Truman attends services on Thanksgiving Day
+- 1952 President Harry Truman attends services on Thanksgiving Day

-- 1958 Mr. Sedgwick retires; the Rev. John Thorn Golding called
+- 1958 Mr. Sedgwick retires; the Rev. John Thorn Golding is called

 Turbulence of the 1960s

-The next few decades saw the neighborhood surrounding St. Thomas’ shed its aristocratic feel as many of the city’s white residents headed to the suburbs.
-Dupont Circle and the rest of the city became mired in the social upheaval of the 1960s.
-The neighborhood attracted people whose behavior was viewed by some in the mainstream as “unconventional,” including a core of artists, hippies, and some who lived on the fringe of society.
-It was in this setting in 1965 that Henry Breul became St. Thomas’ sixth rector.
+The next few decades saw the neighborhood surrounding St. Thomas’ shed its aristocratic feel as many of the city’s white residents headed to the suburbs, especially following the D.C. riots that occurred in April 1968 following the assassination of Dr. Martin Luther King, Jr. The Dupont Circle area and the rest of the city became mired in the social upheavals of the 1960s.
+The neighborhood attracted people whose behavior was viewed by some in the mainstream as “unconventional,” including a core of artists, hippies, and some who lived on the fringes of society.
+It was in this setting in 1965 that the Rev. Henry Breul became St. Thomas’ sixth rector.

-In 1966, Breul introduced the annual Rogation Day procession around the neighborhood, a St. Thomas’ variation on the English custom of walking the boundaries of the geographical parish.
-The first Rogation Day procession following the fire proclaimed that St. Thomas’ was still alive and well and a vibrant part of the neighborhood.
+In 1966, Henry Breul introduced the annual Rogation Day procession around the neighborhood, a St. Thomas’ variation on the English custom of walking the boundaries of the geographical parish.
+The first Rogation Day procession after the 1970 fire would proclaim that St. Thomas’ was still alive and well and a vibrant part of the neighborhood.
 Breul commissioned a bright floral print chasuble that would draw attention to the procession and to St. Thomas’ itself.
 “A lot of people didn’t know we still existed,” one current parishioner said.
-The congregation made its way around several city blocks offering blessings along the way.
-The tradition—and the chasuble in its primary color glory— continue today.
+The congregation made its way around several city blocks, offering blessings along the way.

-Martin Luther King’s assassination in 1968 sparked riots that destroyed a large portion of the business district along 14th Street, only a few blocks away.
-Breul wrote, “we were worshiping in distressing surroundings and most suburban people would not come back downtown without fear and trepidation.”
+Martin Luther King Jr.’s assassination in 1968 sparked riots that destroyed a large portion of the business district along 14th Street, only a few blocks away.
+Henry Breul wrote, “we were worshiping in distressing surroundings and most suburban people would not come back downtown without fear and trepidation.”

 - 1966 St. Thomas’ first Rogation Sunday procession through Dupont Circle neighborhood

-- 1968 Martin Luther King assassinated; riots begin; President Lyndon Johnson attends St. Thomas’
+- 1968 Martin Luther King, Jr. is assassinated; riots begin; President Lyndon Johnson attends St. Thomas’

 - 1969 Mrs. Douglas (Judy) Whitlock becomes first woman to be member of St. Thomas’ vestry